 In the normal course of business, the Company is exposed to credit risk from its customers.
-Approximately 85% of the Company's production sales are derived from seven customers.
-A substantial portion of the Company's accounts receivable are with large customers in the automotive, truck and industrial sectors and are subject to normal industry credit risks.
-The level of accounts receivable that were past due as at December 31, 2014 are part of normal patterns within the industry and the allowance for doubtful accounts is less than 0.50% of total trade receivables for all periods and movements in the current period are minimal.
+Approximately 85% (December 31, 2014 - 85%) of the Company's production sales are derived from seven customers.
+A substantial portion of the Company's accounts receivables are with large customers in the automotive, truck and industrial sectors and are subject to normal industry credit risks.
+The level of accounts receivable that was past due as at December 31, 2015 is part of the normal payment pattern within the industry and the allowance for doubtful accounts is less than 0.50% of total trade receivables for all periods and movements in the current year are minimal.